boscia Porefecting White Charcoal Mattifying Treatment Primer Review

 Review

-Results you may expect from using boscia Porefecting White Charcoal Mattifying Treatment Primer:
+Does boscia Porefecting White Charcoal Mattifying Treatment Primer Work?

-Quite moisturizing: boscia Porefecting White Charcoal Mattifying Treatment Primer has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, boscia Porefecting White Charcoal Mattifying Treatment Primer is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Propanediol (est. ≈6.0%) and Pentylene Glycol (est. ≈4.0%).